brsamb9/AdventOfCode/README.md

 Groups of people were given a form of 26 questions (mapped as a-z).
 The provided input contains the ensemble of groups and their letters that corresponds to questions with 'yes' answers.
 __Part 1__: return the total sum of unique yes answers per group. <br>
 __Part 2__: return the total sum of yes answers with a consensus in the group. <br>

+## Day 7: Handy Haversacks
+New rules enforced on luggage: colour-coded and specific quantities of other colour-coded bags.
+Your bag happens to be "shiny gold". e.g. "shiny gold bags contain 2 dark red bags.".
+It is important to notice the hierarchical nature of the given rules.<br>
+__Part 1__: return # of bag colors that can contain least one shiny gold bag? <br>
+__Part 2__: How many individual bags are required inside your single shiny gold bag? <br>